 Normality suspended to promote Normalisation

-Thursday March 20, 2008 19:43 by éirígí - éirígí press at eirigi dot org
+category armagh | rights, freedoms and repression | news report author Thursday March 20, 2008 19:43author by éirígí - éirígíauthor email press at eirigi dot org Report this post to the editors

 As the commander-in-chief of Britain’s armed forces, Elizabeth Windsor, made a visit to Armagh today dozens of éirígí activists travelled to the city to voice their opposition to British rule in Ireland and attempts to normalise it.
-The unfortunate citizens of Armagh had to deal with traffic chaos and wholesale disruption in one of the largest operations mounted by the British police in Ireland in a number of years. |

 I note that very few of the mainstream media are making reference to the protests in Armagh today.
 Eirigi had one in Irish Street for an hour before moving on to the Market Place (in full view of CoI Cathedral) for around another hour where armoured landrovers and cops formed a cordon between the protest and the cathedral.